Curtis Institute of Music Library

 Founder’s papers and records of the director, dean, registrar, and board of trustees.
 These records are restricted.
 Please contact the archivist with any questions.

-Materials used or kept at the Curtis Institute of Music, as well as materials donated by faculty and alumni. (view the finding aid)
+Materials used or kept at the Curtis Institute of Music, as well as items donated by faculty and alumni. (view the finding aid)

-Non-commercial, non-performance audio or audio-visual recordings relating to the Curtis Institute of Music and its alumni.
-Most materials are for internal use only and are not accessible to the public.
+Non-commercial, non-performance, and AV recordings relating to the Curtis Institute of Music.
+Most materials are for internal use only and not accessible to the public.
 For student recitals and commercial recordings featuring alumni and faculty, see the FAQs.

-Papers, photographs, audio-visual materials, and memorabilia relating to former Curtis faculty members, administrators, and alumni.
+Papers, photographs, AV materials, and memorabilia relating to Curtis faculty, staff, and alumni.
 Finding aids for these materials are posted upon completion.

 Images covering various aspects of life at Curtis, including students, alumni and faculty, graduating classes, and publicity, c.
 1880 to the present.
 For more information on the collection, including digital copies and copyright, please contact the archivist.